lajohnston/smslib/docs/utils/registerPreservation.md

 3. Allows an optional [auto-preserve](#automatic-registers-preseveration) mode to make this process easier (at the cost of efficiency)

-## Automatic registers preseveration
+## Automatic registers preservation

-To automatically preserve all registers by default, consider setting the `utils.registers.AUTO_PRESERVE` value.
+To automatically preserve all registers by default, consider enabling the `utils.registers.AUTO_PRESERVE` setting.
 When a clobber scope is encountered it will then automatically preserve all registers that get clobbered.

 ```asm
 .redefine utils.registers.AUTO_PRESERVE 0 ; deactivate (default)